HarTstaRx/deus-poc/README.md

 * If you wanna make changes to the code you will need another console for running `yarn start:watch` in order to watch the src folder and redeploy those changes.

 If you want to launch the project on linux or mac you can use `yarn mac:start` instead of `yarn start`

+If you have any questions, doubts or any issue you can reach me via email.